Ages 35-40, First Years Overseas

 I had a good few days talking with old friends and new acquaintances.
 As the conference was winding down, it started to go along the lines of some before it -- ad hoc, short technical workshops at the end.
 I was more concerned with business and sponsorship.
 However, it didn't look like I'd get any work in any space development field anytime soon.

-I chose to spend my last few days renting a car and taking a short break driving around beautiful New Mexico and staying in the cheapest hotels I could find ... and sometimes sleeping in the car ... pondering my future before dashing back to Thailand.
-I also explored the pay in small jobs and the cost of living in the USA.
+After the conference, I chose to spend my last few days renting a car and taking a short break driving around beautiful New Mexico and staying in the cheapest hotels I could find ... and sometimes sleeping in the car ... pondering my future before dashing back to Thailand.
+I also explored some general work opportunities and pay in small jobs and the cost of living in the USA, and even considered working somewhere in New Mexico, but didn't find any good opportunity in my short time there, and nothing which would support relocating my wife and daughter.

-In the end, it was clear to me that there wasn't enough immediate support for space industrialization utilizing lunar and near Earth asteroid material as regards financial income, and as regards alternative work in the USA, it was just way too expensive to live in the US and I would need to save vastly more money before I could even consider a move back to the USA.
+In the end, it was clear to me that it was just way too expensive to live in the US and I would need to save vastly more money before I could even consider a move back to the USA.

-I had achieve my goal of helping to get these space industrialization and settlement concepts out into the world by the website.
-I had to leave the website fishing hook out there by itself, and get back to finding some projects which would hire me for enough hours per month to get back onto my feet financially.
+At least I had tried my best and found out the situation.
+I had to get back to cheaper Thailand and finding some work which would hire me for enough hours per month to get back onto my feet financially.

 I returned to Thailand and started looking for work again.